-If you’ve read my “about me” section, you know that when I was starting out, I did TONS of researching.
+If you’ve taken a moment to read my “about me” section, you know that when I was starting, I did TONS of research.
 I learned everything there is to know about furniture preparation before painting, painting techniques, sanding wood, white-washing, everything!

-So I decided to start this blog up in order to have 1 site, with ALL of that info, in one place.
+So I decided to start this blog up to have 1 site, with ALL of that info, in one place.
 Of course, it’s slowly coming together, but today we’re covering a big one.
-How to Stain Wood.
+How to Stain Wood Furniture.

 First things first: